SPARC-FAIR-Codeathon/sparc2nwb/gui/README.md

 [![MIT License][license-shield]][license-url]

 ## Purpose
-This repository holds the code and the supporting files to convert SPARC data into NWB format using **GUI**.
-The repository runs *sparc2nwb_gui.py*.
+This repository holds the code and the supporting files to convert SPARC data into NWB format using a **GUI**.
+The GUI runs *sparc2nwb_gui.py*.
 Instructions are provided below to run the code and convert datasets from sparc to NWB format.

 ![image](https://github.com/DerekYJC/sparc2nwb/blob/0f81b210adfc5008ed74f74dd162aa2bde1b5d8d/gui/images/image.png)